 View Fullscreen Map

-The trailhead is located approximately 88.1 km from the beginning of the Dempster Highway.
+The trailhead is located at approximately KM 88.1 of the Dempster Highway.
 This is about 16.5 km north of the Tombstone Territorial Campground.
 Either park off to the side of the highway, or turn off on to the nearest gravel patch.

 Once you have your bearings, pick your way across the open tussock plain for the first 1.5 km.
+It will take longer than you think.
 The terrain here is uneven and boggy in places so watch your step and try to stay dry.
 There is also a small creek crossing within 350 m.